This article first appeared in The Havok Journal on April 22, 2015. The topic is just as relevant today.

 We have already seen military leadership make corrections on Facebook and when those corrections were not adhered to, that individual took the comments to the correct authorities and raised the ante.
 Soldiers were punished, and the individual was publicly recognized, which made it worse.
 Was the right thing done the wrong way?
 It is hard to say that.

 The right thing was done, a correction was made and ignored and repercussions were handed out.
-The rest though, that is another story.
+The rest though is another story.

 Then the games begin.
 Either the mob tried to push out those who are attempting to exercise authority, gambling that it is too much trouble to isolate and close up against them, or they feel untouchable in the mass of comments.